webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 {{</mermaid>}}

-For the hosts in the same network, it is very easy to connect.
+For the hosts in the same network it is very easy to connect.
 Communication between `192.168.0.1 -> 192.168.0.2` is easy to do!
 These two hosts can connect to each other without any outside help.

 However, a host using `Router B` has no way to directly access anything behind `Router A`.
-How would you tell the difference between 191.168.0.1 behind Router A and the same IP behind Router B?
+How would you tell the difference between `191.168.0.1` behind `Router A` and the same IP behind `Router B`?
 They are private IPs!
 A host using `Router B` could send traffic directly to `Router A`, but the request would end there.
-How does `Router A` know which host it should deliver the message too?
+How does `Router A` know which host it should forward the message too?

 ### Protocol Restrictions

 Some networks don't allow UDP traffic at all, or maybe they don't allow TCP.
-Some networks have very low MTU.
+Some networks may have a very low MTU (Maximum Transmission Unit).
 There are lots of variables that network administrators can change that can make communication difficult.

 ### Firewall/IDS Rules

 Another is 'Deep Packet Inspection' and other intelligent filterings.
 Some network administrators will run software that tries to process every packet.
-Many times this software doesn't understand WebRTC, so it blocks because it doesn't know what to do, e.g. treating WebRTC packets as suspicious UDP packets on a arbitrary port that is not whitelisted.
+Many times this software doesn't understand WebRTC, so it blocks it because it doesn't know what to do, e.g. treating WebRTC packets as suspicious UDP packets on an arbitrary port that is not whitelisted.

 ## NAT Mapping
 NAT (Network Address Translation) Mapping is the magic that makes the connectivity of WebRTC possible.
-This is how WebRTC allows two peers in completely different subnets to communicate, addresing the "not in the same network" problem above, while it creates new challenges.
-Let's explain how NAT Mapping in the first place.
+This is how WebRTC allows two peers in completely different subnets to communicate, addresing the "not in the same network" problem above.
+While it creates new challenges, let's explain how NAT Mapping works in the first place.

 It doesn't use a relay, proxy, or server.
 Again we have `Agent 1` and `Agent 2` and they are in different networks.
 However, traffic is flowing completely through.
-Visualized that looks like.
+Visualized it looks like this:

 {{<mermaid>}}
 graph TB